-Scotiabank & Trust (Cayman) Limited has been operating in the Cayman Islands for over 50 years.
+Scotiabank & Trust (Cayman) Ltd. has been operating in the Cayman Islands for over 53 years.
 The Bank of Nova Scotia, now known as Scotiabank, was originally incorporated in 1965 as the first Trust Company in the Cayman Islands.
 The bank officially opened its headquarters in George Town in 1966, one of only two commercial banks located in the Cayman Islands at the time.

 In 1998 all branches of the Bank of Nova Scotia in the Cayman Islands were locally incorporated as a wholly owned subsidiary under the name, Scotiabank (Cayman Islands) Ltd. and in 2003 the Bank and Trust division merged to become Scotiabank & Trust (Cayman) Ltd.

-Today, Scotiabank & Trust (Cayman) Ltd. have a staff compliment of 145 employees and operate a network of 3 branches in the Cayman Islands providing a full range of financial products, solutions and advice to Retail, Small Business, Corporate and Commercial, Captive Insurance, and Wealth customers and clients.
+Today, Scotiabank & Trust (Cayman) Ltd. have a staff compliment of 140 employees and operate a network of two full service branches and nine ATMs in the Cayman Islands providing a full range of financial products, solutions and advice to Retail, Small Business, Corporate and Commercial, Captive Insurance, and Scotia Wealth Management customers and clients.

 Scotiabank has been awarded as a Top Employer four times honoured as one of the best places to work in the Cayman Islands.
 Scotiabank puts staff first offering excellent training and development opportunities along with a flexible, supportive work environment.